Non Diet Approach

 What is the non-diet approach?

-Why we use the non-diet approach
+Why do we use the non-diet approach

-Over the years using working with hundreds of clients wanting to lose weight we have seen success in both the diet and non-diet methods, however, the most successful and sustainable results have always been seen in our clients who have followed the non-diet approach.
+Over the years working with hundreds of clients wanting to lose weight we have seen success in both the diet and non-diet methods, however, the most successful and sustainable results have always been seen in our clients who have followed the non-diet approach.
 Empowering individuals to change their unhealthy behaviours, tune into their innate internal cues while simultaneously improving their food literacy has always proved more successful for weight loss in the long term.

 Is weight loss the goal of the non-diet approach?

-The research behind the diets
+The research behind traditional dieting

 According to research findings (and our experience) following a diet will almost always result in weight regain usually resulting in a higher weight prior to the diet beginning.
 So why is dieting so popular?
 The answer is simple, it provides quick results.
 Nearly everyone who has been on a diet could attest that they lost weight, that’s because weight loss is a simple equation – fewer calories in (eat less) and more calories out (more exercise).
 Restricting calories and exercising more can be done for a short period of time, however, over time people become fatigued or don’t achieve their unrealistic weight no the scales so they fall back into old habits regaining weight.